-In conjunction with the Bucyrus YMCA, CCSI is proud to provide brief educational groups for children to reinforce the types of character qualities families are promoting at home: being a good friend, telling the truth, etc. Using animal puppet characters and their fun stories, CCSI staff engage children on important issues in a style that fits their world and holds their attention.
+In conjunction with the Bucyrus YMCA, CCS is proud to provide brief educational groups for children to reinforce the types of character qualities families are promoting at home: being a good friend, telling the truth, etc. Using animal puppet characters and their fun stories, CCS staff engage children on important issues in a style that fits their world and holds their attention.

 CRAWFORD COUNTY youth crisis RESPONSE team (YCRT)

 At the request of the principal of any of the Crawford County schools, or pastor of any local church, a diverse team of community professionals, made up of men and women from the educational, mental health, law enforcement, and religious fields are available to respond to severe crisis impacting local youth.
 For example, the unexpected death of a teacher or fellow student can significantly impact an entire school (students, faculty, and staff).
 The YCRT is available to walk with school personnel to assist their students and staff to process such a sudden loss and connect them with ongoing support resources if needed.

 According to new federal guidelines, all schools must have a Threat Assessment Plan and Team (TAT) trained and ready to respond to assess and manage potential threats of violence toward their school (property, personnel, or students).
 In order to more efficiently and effectively identify potential threatening persons, assess the relative probability of a threat being carried out, and devising and implementing a plan of response to reduce the likelihood of violence and/or mitigate the impact of violence that has been or is being carried out.
 Many effective TATs are comprised of educators, administration, law enforcement, mental health, and other first responders.

 jail-based treatment program